angang-li/data_science_notes/machine_learning/supervised_learning.md

 - #### Convert categorical features

   One popular way to convert categorical variables is by using the **one-hot encoding** scheme.
-One-hot encoding creates a "*dummy*" variable for each possible category of each non-numeric feature. e.g., [`pandas.get_dummies()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html?highlight=get_dummies#pandas.get_dummies)
+One-hot encoding creates a "*dummy*" variable for each possible category of each non-numeric feature. e.g., [`pandas.get_dummies()`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.get_dummies.html?highlight=get_dummies#pandas.get_dummies).
+Rule of thumb: 10 rows for each column added.

   This [reference](https://www.kdnuggets.com/2015/12/beyond-one-hot-exploration-categorical-variables.html) provides 7 different encoding strategies. <br>
   Another article on [various ways in which we can handle categorical variable](http://pbpython.com/categorical-encoding.html)